When we have persistent (or chronic) pain, over time our tolerance level (threshold) for pain can be lowered.

 This is not likely due to your body being weak, wrong, or broken.

 It’s likely due to nervous system hyper-sensitivity - your body's alarm system’s settings are on high alert.
-So stimulus that might have other wise not been a bother, becomes a quite bother.
+So stimulus that weren't a bother, become quite a bother.

 Understanding Pain Article Series